Mamaweegee123/MediaWave2000/README.md

 ## MediaWave Converter

 A separate app included with MediaWave2000.
-Drop video files onto it and it batch-converts them to .mp4, .mkv, or .avi with consistent framing — removes letterboxing, normalizes resolution, handles subtitle burn-in.
-Useful for old MKVs, weird rips, or anything that doesn't play smoothly out of the box.
+Drop video files onto it and it batch-converts them to .mp4, .mkv, or .avi with consistent framing — removes letterboxing, normalizes resolution and audio, handles subtitle burn-in.
+Useful for old MKVs, weird rips, or anything that doesn't quite play how you'd like.

 Requires **ffmpeg** to be installed.
 See `docs/Converter Guide.txt` for setup.